gtoshinakano/ros-bebop-research/src/Contents/research/introduction/en.md

     link: /posts/research/installation
     title: Instalação e primeiros comandos no ROS
 ---
-## 『What is your motivation to study at a University in Japan?』
+## 『What is your motivation to study at an University in Japan?』

 This was one of the questions I had to answer on the application form for my scholarship to Japan.
 In a space of about 30 lines I had to write, in Japanese, the reason for applying for that opportunity.